thakars/DISMOTT/README.md

   'Definitions': User should know the cable types and their cable and wire parameters, this information may be contained in CYMEDIST.
 This has to be configured in the 'OpenDSS_Writer_DISMOTT.py' (read points 2 and 3 in 'TODOS.txt').

   'Impedances': Impendance data taken directly from Cymedist for cable and wire definitions.
 User should export the impedaces from CYMEDIST in a '.csv' file to be readed by the code.
+The '.csv' files readed should have the following column order (columns no specified can have any data):
+  Column C: Equipment Id
+  F: Phase
+  J: #parallel
+  U: Concentric Neutral
+  V: Line R1 (ohms)
+  W: Line X1 (ohms)
+  X: Line B1 (uS)
+  Y: Line R0 (ohms)
+  Z: Line X0 (ohms)
+  AA: Line B0 (uS)

  d.
 (73) If 'Impedances' is choses in previous step, write '.csv' file name accordingly.
 If 'Definitions' is selected, this does not affect.